-Major indices of the Aerospace-Defense space ended in the green over the trailing five trading sessions, buoyed by a modest flow of contracts from the Pentagon.
-Evidently, the S&P 500 Aerospace & Defense (Industry) index inched up 2.4%, while the Dow Jones U.S. Aerospace & Defense index rose 3% in the aforementioned time period.
+A generous flow of contracts from the Pentagon kept the major defense contractors buoyant in the past week.
+The major indices of the Aerospace-Defense space ended in the green over the trailing five trading sessions.
+The S&P 500 Aerospace & Defense (Industry) index inched up 1.1%, while the Dow Jones U.S. Aerospace & Defense index rose 5% in the aforementioned time period.

 Recap of Past Week’s Important Stories

 Over the past five trading sessions, the defense biggies put up a mixed show.
-While Boeing and Lockheed Martinlost, Northrop and Textron gained.
+While Boeing and Textron TXT gained, Lockheed Martin and L3Harris lost.

 The following table shows the price movement of the major defense players over the past five trading days and during the last six months.

 5 Stocks to Soar Past the Pandemic: In addition to the companies you learned about above, we invite you to learn about 5 cutting-edge stocks that could skyrocket from the exponential increase in demand for “stay at home” technologies.
 This could be one of the biggest buying opportunities of the decade.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report